Schime/CO2_emissions_Europe/README.md

   - Click on a country to view detailed data in a bar chart
   - Compare data between two selected countries

+# Getting Started
+## Prerequisites
+To run this project, you need to have Python installed on your machine.
+You can download and install Python from [here](https://www.python.org/downloads/).